GitHub badges! (PHP repository) - Tutorial with Travis and GitHub

 Coveralls

-To use coverage badge we’re going to use https://coveralls.io and as we did with Travis we have to allow coveralls in our GitHub account.
-Go to https://coveralls.io and click in Free GitHub Sign-in.
-After a successful login click in add repos.
+To use the coverage badge, we’re going to use https://coveralls.io, and as we did with Travis, we have to allow Coveralls in our GitHub account.
+Go to https://coveralls.io and click on Free GitHub Sign-in.
+After a successful login, click on Add Repos.

 Adding repositories in coveralls.io

-Just like Travis select which one you’re going yo use.
+Just like Travis, select which repository you’re going to use.

 Coveralls repository list